 A movie is a symbol or a celebration of the Beauf: Camping, released in 2006.
 The French love to go on holiday camping and drink the alcohol of the south, the pastis, and play the game of pétanque.
 The Germans and the Dutch also enjoy a lot to go on vacation to France or Spain on camping.
-This a perfect representation of Kevin’s meaning.
+This is a perfect representation of Kevin’s meaning.
 I could add another one but I am not a big fan: Les Tuches.

 To me, the person that succeeds to show how looks like a beauf, was the artist Dj Medhi with the great electro song “Signature“.
 The video clip takes place in the north of France, the buildings with red bricks are the typical architecture of the north.